For the 20 years he played professional baseball, did anyone have the world at his feet more than Derek Jeter?

 Jeter's privacy was legendarily important to him, so much so that friends said he would ask women he was interested in a variety of "what would you do in this situation?" questions as a test of their values.
 When he threw parties, he'd have guests check their cell phones and cameras at the door.

-Though conflicting reports have her dating Justin Timberlake as early as January 2007, that's when Jessica Biel was off basking in the sunshine in Puerto Rico while on vacation with Jeter during their brief fling.
+Though some reports have her dating Justin Timberlake as early as January 2007, Jessica Biel was at that time basking in the sunshine in Puerto Rico while on vacation with Jeter during their brief fling.

-In 2008, however, Jeter started dating Minka Kelly, and they got serious enough that even those close to him were expecting him to pop the question to Esquire's Sexiest Woman Alive circa 2010 at some point.
+In 2008, however, Jeter started dating Minka Kelly, and they got serious enough that even those close to him were expecting him to pop the question to Esquire's 2010 Sexiest Woman Alive at some point.

 Asked by an Esquire writer for a March 2011 profile what he'd be doing later in the day, Jeter smiled and said, "I'm probably going to go home and watch a movie.
 I'm going to watch The Roommate.
 It's a new one.
 Just came out today.
 Go check it out."
-(The Roommate starred Kelly as a young woman being terrorized by her crazy roommate.)
+(The Roommate starred Kelly as a young woman being terrorized by her crazy roomie, played by Leighton Meester.)

-They went to Paris together, she sat in the stands at countless Yankee games and even rode on the 2009 World Series parade float and, like Mariah Carey all those years before, Kelly got to know Jeter's parents, Dot and Charles.
+Jeter and Kelly went to Paris together, she sat in the stands at countless Yankee games and even rode on the 2009 World Series parade float.
+And, like Carey all those years before, Kelly got to know Jeter's parents, Dorothy and Charles.
 She was sitting with them when their son collected his 3,000th hit in 2011, barely a month before they broke up for good.

-Moreover, Jeter is extremely close to his parents, even choosing to have the Yankees retire his No. 2 purposely on Mother's Day this year.
+Jeter is very close to his mom, dad and sister Sharlee Jeter, who's president of her brother's Turn 2 Foundation, and chose to have the Yankees retire his No. 2 purposely on Mother's Day.

-After he and Kelly split up in 2011, with a source telling E!
-News at the time that the breakup came as a surprise to her, Jeter stayed single for awhile—and at 37 he showed fresh life on the field, batting .411 through April 23, 2012, and finishing the season with the most hits (216) in the majors that year.
+After he and Kelly split up in 2011, Jeter stayed single for awhile—and at 37 he showed fresh life on the field, batting .411 through April 23, 2012, and finishing the season with the most hits (216) in the majors that year.

 "I keep kidding him that it's like 1999 again—three hits every day.
 He's amazing," Rodriguez told reporters that April about his resurgent teammate.
-"He's playing like he's 25," added Yankees manager Joe Girardi.
+Added the Yankees then-manager Joe Girardi, "He's playing like he's 25."

 A new spring in his step, he put rumors of his imminent retirement to rest.
 But he was starting to think about life after baseball—never more so than when he met Hannah Davis.

-As the future Mrs. Jeter would later say, the timing was just right, and Jeter proposed in October 2015, a year after he said goodbye to professional baseball after a prolific career.
+As the future Mrs. Jeter would later say, the timing was just right, and Jeter proposed in October 2015, a year after he turned the page on his prolific career.

 Asked what attracted her to Captain Clutch, she said, "Trying to impress you with material things?
 I think that's lame.
 I wanted someone whose family is a big, important part of their life."